haryratsimba/Siebel-OpenUI-DevTools/README.md

 Introduction
 ------------
-This extension, which is non-Oracle affiliated, was designed to save time during OpenUI layer developpement, specially to :
+This extension, whose developpement is not affiliated to Oracle, was designed to save time when working on the Siebel OpenUI layer.
+It aims to :
-* Avoid switching to Siebel Tools to get view informations
+* Avoid switching to Siebel Tools to get view components informations
 * Completement the `CTRL` + `ALT` + `V` feature

 As this app was developped independentely, there are many things that could be improved.
 Feel free to contribute !